uservan/csds490_project/README.md

 * **LIME**

   LIME enhanced low-light images by directly estimating the illumination map.
-It approximates the illumination component by taking the maximum value across the RGB channels:
+It approximates the illumination component by taking the maximum value across the RGB channels

   $$ r(x,y)=max_{c\in\lbrace R,G,B \rbrace}f_c(x,y). $$